 Legs up the wall (Viparita Karani)

 The pose is a gentle version of an inverted pose.
-It is perfect for runners, as having the legs raised above heart level reduces the strain on the heart as well as the muscles and joints in the legs.
-It provides the opportunity to release tension in the lower back and hips, and includes a meditative aspect.
+It is perfect after a long day, as having the legs raised above heart level reduces the strain on the heart as well as the muscles and joints in the legs.
+It provides the opportunity to release tension in the lower back and hips and includes a meditative aspect.

 If your body feels uncomfortable in any way, and you can't get quite close to the wall due to tight hips, then instead perform the position with your legs bent at 90 degrees over a chair to start with.